nus-cs2103-AY2324S2/tp/docs/tutorials/RemovingFields.md

    <box type="tip" seamless>

    **Tip:** Removing usages may result in errors.
 Exercise discretion and fix them.
-For example, removing the `address` field from the `Person` class will require you to modify its constructor.
+For example, removing the `address` field from the `Company` class will require you to modify its constructor.
    </box>

 1. Repeat the steps for the remaining usages of `Address`